 The Au Cros Parantoux Premier Cru, which became a legend thanks to Henri Jayer, is very well located next to the very famous Richebourg Grand Cru, which slopes to the northeast and is on a more uphill location with a cooler climate.
 Méo-Camuzet is one of the only two estates that own vines in this cru, an unfortunately small area that is a little less than a third of the cru (0.2950 hectares).
 When phylloxera invaded in the early twentieth century, the site was uprooted and abandoned.
 But for some reason, Henri Jayer, who had planted artichokes on this land during the war years, was convinced that it held great and, as yet untapped, potential.
-In his own words, Cros Parantoux is a "ruthless" piece of land (the artichoke roots dug so deep down that it took him one to two years to clean them all up).
-So if that weren't enough already, the soil was also embedded with many large rocks that he had to blow holes with dynamite to loosen the soil in order to plant vines there.
-He once recalled that he blew the plot up something like 400 times in total.
-But all that hard work paid off.
+In his own words, Cros Parantoux is a "ruthless" piece of land (the artichoke roots dug so deep down that it took him almost two years to remove them).
+So, if that weren't enough already, the soil was riddled with large rocks that he had to blow up with dynamite in order to loosen the soil enough to drop in plants.
+Henri claims it took over 400 TNT detonations to conquer this feat.
+But all that hard work would eventually pay off.
 As Henri Jayer expected, the red wines of Cros-Parantoux show the finesse and complexity typical of its great neighbor, the Richebourg Grand Cru.
-So it is fair to consider the Cros Parantoux as a "Grand Cru" among the Premier Crus.
+As a result, it is fair to consider the Cros Parantoux as a "Grand Cru" among the Premier Crus.
 It truly is at, or in some vintages, arguably above eye level to Grand Cru quality.
-Well-rounded wines rich in fruit aromas, a compelling sensation of sweetness, fine tannins, and harmonious acidity that expresses the ruggedness of this spot remarkably well.
+Wellrounded wines rich in fruit aromas, a compelling sensation of sweetness, fine tannins, and harmonious acidity that expresses the ruggedness of this spot remarkably well.